 I don’t stretch.
 I’ve never advised any patient, athlete, or anyone who cares about their health to stretch.
-I am in very good health and have very good fitness.
+I am in very good health and stay pretty fit all year long.
 Although I don’t stretch at all, I’m rather flexible.
 This is because flexibility is a reflection of health and fitness, not stretching.
-I had two interesting experiences over the past couple years with coaches I hired for a bit to help me with my swimming and cycling techniques.
+I have had two interesting experiences over the past couple years with coaches I hired for a bit to help me with my swimming and cycling techniques.
 The swim coach noticed I was not extending my arm out far enough in the water and therefore not grabbing as much water as I could be.
-Essentially I was not making myself as long as I could be and streamlining through the water.
+Essentially I was not making myself as long as I should and streamlining through the water.
 So he pulled me out of the pool and showed me what to do on land.
 He commented on how I was too tight and needed to stretch my arms out more to get the length I was looking for.
-But when I was able to do on land what he wanted me to do in the water he was amazed I could lengthen my body (arm) out so much.
+But when I was able to do on land what he wanted me to do in the water he was amazed I could extend my body (arm) out so much.
 I was not inflexible, I just had poor swim technique, and that needed correction.
 My cycling coach was also surprised when he was checking my flexibility to adjust my bike position.
 His initial comment was that I must stretch a lot as I was pretty flexible for someone who can remain in a bent over aero position on a bike for five or more hours.
 I still don’t think he believed me when I told him I never stretch.
-I did stretch a lot in high school – before cross country practice, a lot in wrestling practice, and on my own.
+I did stretch a lot in high school – before cross country practice, some in wrestling practice, and on my own.
 I was injured a lot.
 When I wasn’t injured, I was still having some muscular issue somewhere.
 Now I subscribe to my no stretching, no injuries program.

 Stretching Weakens Muscles